 The world is drowning in trash.
 As a result, going zero waste has made its way into mainstream culture.
-Unlike previously when waste management was left to government facilities and manufacturers, individuals and households are taking steps to reduce waste.
+Unlike previously, when we left waste management to government facilities and manufacturers, individuals and households now take independent steps to reduce waste.
 If you're looking to join the movement, this article highlights achievable tips for zero waste living.

-As humans, we generate a lot of waste which increases our carbon footprint.
+As humans, we generate a lot of waste, increasing our carbon footprint.
 The amount of trash that ends up in landfills is at an all-time high.
 A study conducted by the EPA revealed that in the United States, individuals produce about 4.4 pounds of waste daily3.
 Numbers like these are sparking conversations and lifestyle changes.

 Bea Johnson is credited with beginning and popularising the mainstream zero waste lifestyle movement.
 The blogger, author, mother, and wife began to document her family's journey, debunking misconceptions and inspiring others.

-Since 2008, her family has been producing only a jar of trash yearly.
+She and her family have cut down their waste and the need to buy unnecessary, polluting items.
+Since 2008, her family has produced only a jar of trash yearly.
 Consequently, in 2013 she published her book, 'Zero Waste Home: The Ultimate Guide to Simplifying your Life by Reducing your Waste' (on amazon).
-She and her family have cut down their waste and the need to buy unnecessary, polluting items.

 Although zero-waste might seem impractical at first glance, you can take a series of easy steps to achieve, or at least get as close as practical, to a zero-waste lifestyle.
 Beyond buying new items at package-free stores, below you'll find essential and simple steps that anyone can take and apply.
 It all deals with principles and discipline.

-Some people add a 5th, Rot, to encourage the reduction in food waste via composting at home.
+Some people add a 5th, Rot, to encourage reducing food waste via composting at home.

-Zero waste living doesn't have to be as daunting as it seems.
+Zero-waste living doesn't have to be as daunting as it seems.
 By taking small and simple steps, you can make a lot of difference with each step, especially if you keep it up and keep going.
-To support your journey, we've compiled 32 zero waste tips to guide you.
+To support your journey, we've compiled 32 zero-waste tips to guide you that you can use as a zero-waste checklist.
 We've divided these into tips within the home and when you're out.

 Instead of buying something new, you can also embrace second-hand purchases.
-So next time you're thinking of adding pieces to your wardrobe, consider online thrifting.
+So next time you're thinking of adding pieces to your wardrobe, consider shopping at online thrift stores.

 In this context, this means only owning devices that align with your values and principles.
 This is opposed to making purchases based on impulse, pressure from people, or what's trending.

 When next you're thinking of tossing out an old or damaged t-shirt, consider how you can repurpose it.
-You can turn old and torn clothes into cleaning rags.
+You can turn old and torn clothes into cleaning rags or use them to replace paper towels.
 This small practice reduces the environmental impact of throwing clothes into the trash.
 So your zero waste journey doesn't have to be so daunting.

-Donating is a simple way to give back and also a step to embrace a zero-waste lifestyle.
+Donating is a simple way to give back and also a step toward embracing a zero-waste lifestyle.
 When people think of zero waste tips, donating may not immediately come to mind.
 However, it makes a significant difference when you clear out things you don't need to give to people that need them.

 Learning a few sewing and repair tips can save you from generating a lot of waste.
 This is often related to clothing items, including shoes.
 A zero-waste lifestyle begins with small lifestyle changes you implement within the home.
 Through repairing, you avoid throwing out everything that has minor defects.
 You're able to fix items and use them for longer.